 A healthy spine is the backbone of a healthy life.
 According to Harvard Men’s Health Watch, a fully functioning spine impacts flexibility and stability.
 When one part of the spine isn’t working properly, it impacts other aspects of physical health, sometimes causing headaches, fatigue, frequent illness and neck pain.
 The spine is the ultimate highway within the body; it communicates messages with transmission and reflex information to keep all the systems operating properly.
 When our spines are not working well, our body systems suffer the consequences.

 It may be surprising to discover that issues with the spine can sometimes go undetected.
 Inflammation is a symptom that can be misleading and may mimic other conditions.
+There are lots of natural supplements available from companies like Activated You that can help to alleviate the symptoms of inflammation.
 Spinal issues from chronic health problems (such as fibromyalgia) may mask spinal symptoms, preventing assessment and treatment.

 Long periods of sitting can cause significant health issues for people who work at home.
 Sitting for long periods causes muscular stress and irritation to disks of the back and neck; it also puts additional stress on hip flexors and impacts blood circulation.A chiropractic visit can help assess spine health and determine if an adjustment is necessary.
 Chiropractic care can help improve sleep, pulmonary function, boost your immune system and increase energy levels.